af83/auth_server/README.md

 Based on [oauth2_client_node](https://github.com/AF83/oauth2_client_node) and [oauth2_server_node](https://github.com/AF83/oauth2_server_node), it follows the [draft 10 of the OAuth2 specification](http://tools.ietf.org/html/draft-ietf-oauth-v2-10).
 As these projects evolve, auth_server will follow the OAuth2 specification evolutions.

+The goal is to have an interface to be able to specify, for a given email, application and context, a list of roles: {application, context, email, [roles]}.
+For example, I want to let the user Alice have the role "admin" on the application "trac" inside the context "af83-rd" ({'trac', 'af83-rd', 'alice@af83.com', ['admin']}).
+When logging to "trac", Alice is redirected to auth_server, in which she signs in using her email/password.
+Alice is then redirected to the application "trac" with a token.
+Using this token, trac can ask auth_server what roles Alice have.
+Alice can now administer the "af83-rd" part of the "trac" application.
+Specifying {'trac', '*', '*@af83.com', ['user']} will enable every person @ af83 to be user on trac.

+The benefits are multiple:

+ - there is only one application where Alice has to be registered (and so one set of credentials per user);
+ - when developing a new application, there is no need to recreate all user registration process stuff, but only to plug the application to auth_server;
+ - all the authorizations can be managed in a central place.

+Of course (to do things well), auth_server is plugged to itself: setting {'auth_server', 'trac', 'bob@af83.com', ['admin']} should enable Bob to administer the authorizations for the application 'trac' on auth_server.

+auth_server is functionnal (ie: users can sign in/out the the application and others applications using the service), but the administration interface lacks many features, including adding/editing authorizations.
+The asterik part described above is not implemented yet.
+Participations are welcome!

 This project is alpha software, it might not be ready for production use yet.